Drutol/AoLibs/AoLibs/docs/navigation.md

 The goal is to provide lightweight solution for cross-platform navigation.

-The main interface you will be using in your shared codebase is `INavigationManager<TPageIdentifier>` where `TPageIdentifier` is usally a simple enum with all your pages.
+The main interface you will be using in your shared codebase is `INavigationManager<TPageIdentifier>` where `TPageIdentifier` is usually a simple enum with all your pages.

+!!! example
-> Below I'll descibe shared concepts between Android&iOS.
-Setup and platofrm specific things are contained in separate pages.
+    Below I'll describe shared concepts between Android and iOS.
+Setup and platform specific things are contained in separate pages.

 ## Page providers